muratguzel/letsrate/README.md

 Speed : <%= imdb_style_rating_for @car, current_user %>
 ```

+## Semantic Versioning

+Ratyrate attempts to follow semantic versioning in the format of `x.y.z`, where:

+`x` stands for a major version (new features that are not backward-compatible).

+`y` stands for a minor version (new features that are backward-compatible).

+`z` stands for a patch (bug fixes).

+In other words: `Major.Minor.Patch`.

 ## Feedback
 If you find bugs please open a ticket at [https://github.com/wazery/ratyrate/issues](https://github.com/wazery/ratyrate/issues)